 iOS has a feature which lets you double tap or triple tap the back of the device to launch select functions.

-Since it only recognizes two types of tap gestures, you can only configure two tasks to go with each combination of taps — double and triple.
-That doesn’t make it any less useful.
+Since it only recognizes two types of tap gestures, you can only configure one task per combination of taps — double and triple.
+But it’s still highly useful.

 You can enable the function by digging into the Settings > Accessibility > Touch > Back Tap.
 This pulls up Double Tap and Triple Tap options.

 Assign a function to each (or one) of these gestures by clicking on them and picking from the list of options.

 7 – NEVER fumble for the video button again:

 How many times have you fumbled too long for the video button and missed a perfect clip worthy of Instagram or TikTok?